siliconlabs-southemea/DevToolsDocumentation/ProductionUtilities/OTApreflash/Introduction.md

 ---
 ## Introduction

 Production or test time cost reduction is important.

 The following document will describe how to minimize flashing time by combining binaries into one  to single the flash action.

-This may be usefult for example to combine:
+This may be useful for example to combine:

 - bootloader + application + production reset application image
 - bootloader. + production tests application + actual application